ONSgeo/HexMapping/README.md

 ### The Compression Algorithm

 How the compression works can perhaps most effectively be shown on the example of districts in the Russian Federation.
 This is on account of its very skewed composition = there are 85 districts of which the smallest (Sevastopol) is 616 sq.km.
 The largest (Sakha (Yakutia)) covers over 3 million sq.km., while 30 districts are over 100,000 km sq. km. in area, and these are all in the north or east.
-In addition, Kaliningrad and Sevastopol + the Crimea (not internationally recognized) are detached from mainland Russia.
+In addition, Sevastopol + the Crimea (de facto but not de jure administered by Russia) and Kaliningrad are detached from mainland Russia.
+This is purely for illustrative purposes and in no way a political statement.

 <p align = "center">
 <img src="MD_images/Russia_oblasts_190km_no_compression.png" width="100%" align="center">